How much did you think about money when you were 20?

 While trying to launch a career as a writer, I took a part-time job in a department store that paid £10 ($12) per hour – £3 ($4) more than UK’s minimum wage in 2015.

-It allowed my then-partner and I to live modestly in a £750 ($928) 2-bedroom flat, but the real prices of the city began to take its toll on my bank account.
+It allowed my then-partner and I to live modestly in a £750 ($928) 2-bedroom flat, but the real prices of the city began to take their toll on my bank account.

 It was the first time I had to put myself on a shoestring budget, stretch every dollar and wait for the next paycheck to arrive.